influxdata/docs-v2/content/flux/v0.x/data-types/basic/string.md

 - [Concatenate strings](#concatenate-strings)

 ## String syntax
-To format a sequence of characters as a string, wrap the sequence in double quotes (`""`).
+To format a sequence of characters as a string, begin and end the sequence with double quotes (`"`).

 ```js
 "This is a string"